U.S., Russia clash at U.N. over chemical weapons attacks in Syria

 Despite the international revulsion over chemical weapons attacks, the death toll from such incidents in Syria is only a fraction of the hundreds of thousands of combatants and civilians killed since the war began in 2011.

-(Reporting by Michelle Nichols at the United Nations, Ellen Francis and Tom Perry in Beirut, Jack Stubbs and Maria Kiselyova in Moscow, Anthony Deutsch in Amsterdam, Beirut, Steve Holland, Idrees Ali, Mark Hosenball and Patricia Zengerle in Washington; writing by Alistair Bell; editing by Will Dunham, G Crosse and Cynthia Osterman)
+(Reporting by Michelle Nichols at the United Nations; Ellen Francis and Tom Perry in Beirut; Jack Stubbs and Maria Kiselyova in Moscow; Anthony Deutsch in Amsterdam; Steve Holland, Idrees Ali, Mark Hosenball and Patricia Zengerle in Washington; and Jamie Freed in Singapore; writing by Alistair Bell; editing by Will Dunham, G Crosse and Cynthia Osterman)